CircleCI-Archived/android-image-preview-docs-NN/README.md

 ## Using the Android machine image

 To use the Android machine image, edit your `.circleci/config.yml` file.
-Here is an example config:
+Here is an example config: (Note: we will soon be updating the CircleCI Android orb with convenient commands you can use to shorten your config)

 ```yaml
 # .circleci/config.yml